USAFORUNHCRhive/turkana-grid-mapping/README.md

 Mapping electrical infrastructure can support measuring access to electricity and can help identify opportunities to improve or extend exisiting power infrastructure.
 High resolution orthorectified imagery (such as drone imagery) can be used to map power distribution infrastructure.
 The figure below shows a sample power distribution network that can be mapped using this repository.
-Here, power infrastructure mapping across the distribution network is done by i) detecting electrical poles and ii) segmenting power distribution lines.
+Here, power infrastructure mapping across the distribution network is done by:
+1) Detecting electrical poles
+2) Segmenting power distribution lines

 ![Examples of power infrastructure](src/figures/power_infrastructure_examples.png)